Dhanrajshyam/Way-of-Life/perceptions/software engineering/code optimisation.md

 Wisdom talk: Find the most useful information(minimum required information) quickly to solve the given problem quickly using best strategy known today.
 Then find new ways. **You dont know everything.**

+[14-Mar-2025] Achieve goal efficiently(Time and Space):
+Finding, Exploring, Managing and Using most useful information on top-most time efficient path to reach the goal with the given input(resources) and output(goal) contraints. **You dont know everything.**

 ## **Time Optimization**
 - **Improve Processing Time**
   - Reduce the time taken to produce the output for a given input.